Department of Electrical and Computer Engineering

 ECE 4443 Sensor Processing for Autonomous Vehicles: 3 hours.

-(Prerequisite: ECE 3443 or permission of instructor).
+(Prerequisite: junior, senior, or graduate standing).
 Three hours lecture.
 Introduction to sensors and sensor processing for advanced driver assistance systems (ADAS)

 ECE 4512 Capstone Design I: 2 hours.

-(Prerequisite: Grade of C or better in ECE 1022, ECE 3433, ECE 3244, and ECE 3724; co-registration in GE 3513; and consent of instructor).
+(Prerequisite: Grade of C or better in ECE 1022, ECE 3433, ECE 3244, and ECE 3724; co-registration in GE 3513 and ECE 3443).
 One hour lecture.
 Three hours laboratory.
 Students demonstrate engineering design cycle via working prototypes, documentation, and oral presentation

 ECE 4522 Capstone Design II: 2 hours.